 A Family's Future: One Couple's Mission to Protect Their Baby

 According to the World Health Organization, approximately 1.5 million women living with HIV become pregnant each year.
-Without antiretroviral drugs, they face a 15-45 percent change that their child will also become infected.
+Without antiretroviral drugs, they face a 15-45 percent chance that their child will also become infected.
 However, mothers that follow prevention of mother-to-child transmission of HIV (PMTCT) programs, like this one, can reduce that risk to less than 5 percent.
 Here is one family’s inspiring story.

 “Your wife needs you.
 Please come.”